20 Best Museums In Delhi To Visit And Step Into History

 Nehru Memorial Museum and Library

-A preservation of Nehru as a heroic individual, this museum demonstrates how the struggle for Independence matured over the years, and how Nehru as a person coped with it.
-The best part, according to us, is the gifts gallery.
+This museum in New Delhi preserves Nehru as a heroic individual.
+It demonstrates how the struggle for Independence matured over the years and how Nehru coped with it as a person.
+According to us, the best part is the gifts gallery.
 It has cool gifts from all over the world that Nehru received.

 Sulabh International Museum Of Toilets

-Set up as recently as 1992 by the founder of Sulabh International School Service Organization (a non-profit NGO working towards the sanitation of India), the museum is an incredible journey through the evolution of toilets and toilet designs (ahem, a 200-year-old toilet awaits).
+Set up as recently as 1992 by the founder of Sulabh International School Service Organisation (a non-profit NGO working towards the sanitation of India), the museum in Delhi is an incredible journey through the evolution of toilets and toilet designs (ahem, a 200-year-old toilet awaits).

 National Gandhi Museum